England | Scotland | Wales | Northern Ireland | Ireland

 We have a repeat prescription system for patients on regular medication.
 You may request a repeat prescription either personally, by telephone, by letter or by e-mail.

 Telephone requests for repeat prescriptions may be made either via the general telephone number during surgery opening times or by ringing 01993 867132 at any time.

-Irrespective of how you request a repeat prescription, please allow two working days for it to be processed.
+Irrespective of how you request a repeat prescription, please allow 1 week (5 working days) for it to be processed.